ShindeNikhil8/Password_Generator.github.io/README.md

 # 🔐 Password Generator

 **Live Demo ➜** [Click here to try!]( https://shindenikhil8.github.io/Password_Generator.github.io/)
-> _Replace the above link with your actual GitHub Pages URL_

 Welcome to my **responsive and customizable Password Generator** built with HTML, CSS, and JavaScript!
 Create strong, secure passwords based on your preferences and check their strength instantly.